-3. Thrive Global does not publish pieces that are deemed promotional, endorse supplements or medications, include product roundups, or that offer prescriptive medical advice.
+3. Thrive Global does not publish community pieces that promote or link to a product or service, endorse supplements or medications, or that offer prescriptive medical advice.

 Do not publish any posts that a third party pays you to write, or include any links to a product in your post.
 Accepting products or services (e.g., meals, gifts, flights or transportation) from people or companies in exchange for being mentioned in your post is against Thrive Global’s policy.
 Undisclosed payments for media coverage violate not only Thrive Global standards, but also the Federal Trade Commission rules on deceptive advertising.
 If you are writing about a client or any party with whom you have a relationship, make sure to disclose that relationship.

 4. Thrive Global seeks to publish pieces that are relevant to our core topics (as listed above), and does not publish explicit, vulgar, or otherwise inappropriate content.

 While Thrive has a broad umbrella of topics about which we’re excited to read your submissions (see list above), your writing must be relevant to those core topics.
 If it is not, we reserve the right to decline the submission.
 Additionally, we respectfully ask that you not use inappropriate, explicit, derogatory, or otherwise offensive language.
 We reserve the right to censor curse words and other similar language, and to decline pieces that violate these editorial guidelines.